arunkumarbhattar/CheckCBox_Compiler/llvm/projects/checkcbox-wrapper/checkcbox/CONTRIBUTING.md

 * Proposing significant new functionality.
 We have focused on bounds checking so far, and welcome proposals for checking type casts and memory management.

-If you choose to contribute code to the [Checked C clang compiler implementation](https://github.com/Microsoft/checkedc-clang), please follow the guidelines below while submitting PRs:
+If you choose to contribute code to the [CheckCBox clang compiler implementation](https://github.com/arunkumarbhattar/checkedc-llvm-project), please follow the guidelines below while submitting PRs:
 - Please break your changes into multiple small PRs rather than submitting one big PR as smaller changes are easier and faster to review.
 - Please place changes to the compiler core and to any other compiler tools in separate PRs.